-- At Canal, the parade turn right, heading southeast down Canal.
+- At Canal, the parade turns right, heading southeast down Canal.

-- At the intersection of Canal and Tchoupitoulas Street, the parade will turn south down Tchoupitoulas.
+- At the intersection of Canal and Tchoupitoulas Street, the parade will turn south (right) down Tchoupitoulas.

-- The krewe will proceed south to the intersection of Tchoupitoulas and Caliope Street, where the parade will follow through to Convention Center Boulevard.
+- The krewe will proceed south to the intersection of Tchoupitoulas and Caliope Street, where the parade will turn left and follow through to Convention Center Boulevard.

 Early in 1968, the Krewe of Bacchus broke with Carnival tradition by staging a Sunday night parade with bigger and more spectacular floats than anything previously seen in Carnival.
 They then decided to have a national celebrity king lead the parade, breaking ranks with 113 years of Carnival tradition.
 Founded by Owen “Pip” Brennan Jr, Bacchus set out to be the most innovative and imitate Krewe of the Century.